 In addition to the 50 cm doll, I also own an 11 cm Obitsu doll known as Mariela.
 Mariela is Hitomi's doll.
 She is the perfect size for Hitomi!
 In comparison, Mariela appears to be an SD doll for Hitomi.
 I absolutely love her darling small size!
 Mariela is the same size as a Fairyland Pukipuki or a Chelsea Barbie doll.
-It is very easy to find toys, furniture, clothes and other small scale props for her.
+It is very easy to find toys, furniture, clothes and other small-scale props for her.

 When both Hitomi and Mariela arrived, they were completely blank.
 The best way to make a doll unique is to give your doll a face-up.
-A face up is basically the makeup of the doll.
+A face-up is basically the makeup of the doll.
 Both of my dolls have their face ups by TheKawaiiPhoenix on Etsy.
 Her name is Lauren.
 Lauren is a fantastic doll face up artist.
-For Hitomi, Lauren was able to make her resemble my favorite Lolita model Midori Fukasawa.
-The face up is the perfect natural look that compliments her Lolita fashion style.
+For Hitomi, Lauren was able to make her resemble my favorite lolita model Midori Fukasawa.
+The face-up is the perfect natural look that compliments her lolita fashion style.
 From freckles to scars, the face of your doll is the most defining feature of your doll.
-Face ups range from $20 to $150, depending on your artist.
+Face-ups range from $20 to $150, depending on your artist.
 Lauren is wonderful because she is extremely talented, yet affordable.
 I have commissioned her a total of three times, and each time I have been overwhelmingly satisfied with her work.
 Her most recent fantasy commissions are especially lovely!

 Since the parts of an Obitsu are so inexpensive, you have more freedom to try and experiment with different attributes.
 I myself plan to purchase additional Misha heads for Hitomi and give each head a different look.
 I would love to have a Gothic Lolita style for Hitomi, as well as an OTT Sweet, look!

-and there you go!
+and there you have it!
 Now you know more about the doll that sits on my shelf.
 I hope that this overview was fun and informative!
 What did you personally learn about Obitsu dolls?
 Were you surprised at any of my answers?
 If you have any additional questions, please feel free to contact me as you have done.
 I respond rather quickly and would love to help you in any way that I can.

-This is the account of one young woman and her passion for lolita Fashion.
+This is the account of one woman and her passion for lolita Fashion.